epccs/MacGyver/readme.md

 https://github.com/Optiboot/optiboot/blob/master/Wiki/CompilingOptiboot_x.md

-## VSCode issue
+## VSCode

-In c_cpp_properties.json, I put some defines.
+There are two folders with independent ".vscode" setup, the Manager and Applications folders.
+Each uses different microcontrollers and needs unique defines.
+In the Applications/.vscode/c_cpp_properties.json, I put these defines.

 ```
 "defines": ["__AVR_DEV_LIB_NAME__=avr128da28","F_CPU=16000000UL"],
 ```

-__AVR_DEV_LIB_NAME__ is from the -mmcu compiler option.
+The __AVR_DEV_LIB_NAME__ is from the -mmcu compiler option.
 Intellisense should track it through #include <avr/io.h> which would then include "io" + "avr128da28" + ".h".
 Intellisense does not look outside the includes origin (cross-origin), so it reports an error about not finding ioavr128da28.h, therefor the MCU header has to be put where it can find it.
 I have added a rule to do this (it needs admin rights).

 ```
 sudo make hdr4code